 While it’s true that social is not advertising and you don’t want to use it to constantly promote your company (only big brands can get away with this) there comes a time when you can toot your own horn on social.
 When you have a great review, it’s time to share.

 Share customer success on social media at times.
 Once a week being ideal.
+Here's a handy tool to make before and after photos of your work.

 If you haven’t created or claimed your review profiles like Google My Business, Facebook and Yelp, it’s like leaving money on the table or closing early an hour or two early.
 It’s a missed opportunity that studies show contributes to revenue for your business.